by Amy Scholten, MPH

-An ingrown toenail is a portion of the toenail curving into the flesh of the toe.
-The toenail then imbeds itself in the soft tissue.
-It can occur on any of the toes.
-However, it usually occurs on one of the big toes.
+An ingrown toenail is when the edge of a toenail grows into the skin of the toe.
+This can happen with any of the toes.
+However, it is most common in one of the big toes.

-Ingrown toenails are more common in people with family members that have them.
+Ingrown toenails are more common in people with family members who have them.
+Other things that may raise the chance of an ingrown toenail are:

-Ingrown toenails often do not cause symptoms at first.
-Eventually, the following symptoms may develop:
+Ingrown toenails may not cause symptoms at first.
+When symptoms occur, they may include:

-If you repeatedly get ingrown toenails, or your ingrown toenail is severe, your doctor may:
+If ingrown toenails happen often, or the ingrown toenail is severe, the doctor may:

 To help reduce the chances of an ingrown toenail: